 It’s amazing how important poop can be for your dog’s health.
 While you might not want to clean it up even with the help of a pooper scooper, it’s something that can tell you a lot about what’s going on with your dog.
 If something unusual is happening with your dog internally, then, you’ll probably end up seeing it in your dog’s stool.

-If you see that your dog’s stool is consistently turning an unusual color, you’ll definitely want to schedule a visit to the vet.
+Wether it’s outside or on a DoggieLawn, if you see that your dog’s stool is consistently turning an unusual color you’ll definitely want to consider scheduling a visit to the vet.
 If you’re not quite at that point yet, though, you might want to learn a bit more about why your dog’s stool might be turning an unusual color.
 Even more importantly, though, you might want to figure out if your dog’s poop turning black is something about which you need to be worried.

 What Should Regular Dog Poop Look Like?